 There are few ways of doing it in digital marketing.

-These are just a few ways of OPA, it is just a matter of creativity to master it in your industry.
+These are just a few ways of using OPA, but it’s a powerful way of increasing your own audience.

 77. Traction Channels

-In their theory, they list 19 of the most important traction channels that can generate traffic for a venture.
+In their theory, they list 19 of the most important traction channels that can generate traffic for a business.
 These channels include:

 - Viral Marketing – Does Viral marketing work in 2020?